Paralimni

-Paralimni (Παραλίμνι) is a town within the Famagusta District of Cyprus, situated on the island's east coast.
-Since the Turkish invasion in 1974, it has increased in size and status, primarily due to the migration of refugees fleeing from the north.
-Many workers in the tourist sectors of Protaras and Ayia Napa live in Paralimni, which is now the temporary administrative centre of the Famagusta District and the largest municipality of the district under the control of the Republic of Cyprus.
+Paralimni (Παραλίμνι) is a town and municipal district of Paralimni–Deryneia Municipality in the Famagusta District of Cyprus.
+The town's population in 2011 was 15,000.
+Since the 1974 Turkish invasion of Cyprus, it has increased in size and status, primarily due to refugees fleeing from Northern Cyprus.
+It is the main commuter town for people working in the tourist sectors of nearby Ayia Napa and Protaras.
+It is also the temporary administrative center of the Famagusta District.

-Natural conditions
+Overview

-The city of Paralimni is located in the extreme southeast of Cyprus island.
-The city is located 110 kilometers east of the capital Nicosia.
-The city was traditionally a suburb of Famagusta (until the occupation of the city), just 10 km to the north.

-Paralimni is located near the Mediterranean coast, about 80 meters above sea level.
-The city is located at the southeast end of the island's central plateau Mesaoria.
-This is why the plain extends around the city in the north and the coastal hills rise to the south.
+Paralimni is located in southeast Cyprus.
+It is 110 km east of the capital city Nicosia.
+It was traditionally a suburb of Famagusta, just 10 km to the north, until the Turkish occupation of the town.
+It is near the Mediterranean coast, about 80 m above sea level.
+The town is located at the southeast end of the island's central plateau Mesaoria, which is why the plain extends around the town in the north and the coastal hills rise to the south.

-The city's population in 2001 was 11,091.
-In 2011, it was 15,000.